Decent-Sanage/Discord-Custom-Bot/README.md

 PunPun is an open source, fully customizable Discord bot that is constantly growing .
 A discord chat bot that also has automation feature such as inform you regarding different contests/Events from time to time and It also have the features to maintain an entire global server .
 You can invite it to your Discord server using [this]() link!
 Also, you can join the official [PunPun Support Server]() for all questions, suggestions, and assistance!
 It comes packaged with a variety of commands and a multitude of settings that can be tailored to your server's specific needs.

-If you liked this repository, feel free to leave a star ⭐ to help promote Egglord!
+If you liked this repository, feel free to leave a star ⭐ to help promote punpun!

 ## ❗ Features